 - Document your reasons for concluding that an act of misconduct occurred (the evidence). - Consult with the Instructor of Record.
-The Instructor of Record may want to manage the issue personally; although the Instructor of Record may choose to delegate further steps to the GSI, the Instructor of Record is officially responsible to address the possible misconduct. - The Instructor of Record may decide to impose a proportionate sanction for the infraction -- for example, for a small plagiarism infraction, have the student resubmit an assignment for reduced credit; for a more serious infraction, receive reduced credit or a zero on an exam or paper; or for an egregious infraction, receive a reduced or failing final grade in the course. - The Instructor of Record or the GSI should download the Faculty Disposition for Academic Dishonesty form (pdf).
+The Instructor of Record may want to manage the issue personally; although the Instructor of Record may choose to delegate further steps to the GSI, the Instructor of Record is officially responsible for addressing the possible misconduct. - The Instructor of Record may decide to impose a proportionate sanction for the infraction - for example, for a small plagiarism infraction, have the student resubmit an assignment for reduced credit; for a more serious infraction, receive reduced credit or a zero on an exam or paper; or for an egregious infraction, receive a reduced or failing final grade in the course. - The Instructor of Record or the GSI should download the Faculty Disposition for Undergraduate Academic Dishonesty form (pdf).
 The form is very brief and straightforward. - Either the GSI or the Instructor of Record or both should speak with the student to help the student understand the charge and to get a sense of the student's perspective.
 Avoid inflammatory terms such as "cheat" or "theft."
-Show the student the evidence and the Code of Conduct section that was violated (academic violations are identified in Section V and Appendix II), and give the student an opportunity to agree or disagree with the allegation.
-Discuss any sanctions that the instructor will impose.
-Sometimes an instructor may prefer not to deal with the student directly.
-In that case, the instructor can collect the - documentation and send it to the Center for Student Conduct, and the Center for Student Conduct will take responsibility to conduct an investigation and work with the student. - If the instructor resolves the matter directly with the student (the student takes responsibility for the violation and accepts the - sanction), then the faculty member indicates the academic sanction on the Faculty Disposition form, and the faculty member and student both sign the form.
-The next step is to report the matter to the Center for Student Conduct.
+Show the student the evidence and the Code of Student Conduct section that was violated (academic violations are identified in Section V and Appendix II), and give the student an opportunity to agree or disagree with the allegation.
+Discuss any sanctions that the instructor will impose. - Sometimes an instructor may prefer not to deal with the student directly.
+In that case, the instructor can collect the documentation and send it to the Graduate Student Instructor Teaching & Resource Center, Graduate Division, UC Berkeley © 2021